core-api/core-api/docs/specification/encoding.md

 ## Core JSON

+*An implementation for Core JSON is built-in to the Python client library*: [core-api/python-client](https://github.com/core-api/python-client/)

 Core JSON is a format that can be used to represent either Schema responses or Hypermedia response.
 It is designed to map cleanly to the Core API document model.

 A document is represented using the [JSON encoding][json].
 In addition to the standard set of JSON primitives, Core JSON adds the following: